Frances Dade: Career

 Dade acted at the Empire Theater in Toronto in 1928 and 1929, performing in a different play each week.
 Her other stock theater experience came in Alabama, Michigan, and New York.
 She did not like performing in touring companies, saying that the experience was "like traveling in a trunk".
 Dade moved to Hollywood, California in the late 1920s to pursue an acting career.
 She first caught the attention of Samuel Goldwyn as Lorelei Lee in the touring company of Gentlemen Prefer Blondes.
 He gave her a contract, though she later went freelance.
 Her first film role was in 1928, when she had an uncredited role alongside stars Dorothy Boyd and Mabel Poulton in The Constant Nymph.
 She also appeared in such films as Raffles (1930) and Seed (1931).
+She played one of the leading roles in Grumpy (1930).

 In 1931, Dade was cast in the biggest role of her career as Lucy Weston in Dracula, which starred Bela Lugosi and Helen Chandler.
 The scene with Bela Lugosi hovering over her prostrate body remains an indelible part of pop culture.
 Dade was also the first actress to ever play the character of Lucy in a motion picture.
 That role would catapult her to brief notoriety, and would result in her being selected as one of thirteen WAMPAS Baby Stars, including Marian Marsh, Karen Morley, and Marion Shilling, that same year.

 Despite her performance in Dracula, Dade's film role offers dwindled.
 She starred in six films in 1931, three of which were horror films.
 In 1932, she was featured in only one film, Big Town, and she appeared on Broadway in Collision.